Skip to main content

 Step 3 — Professional Installation

-A licensed local electrician completes your installation, and Pearl Edison ensures everything is done safely and correctly.
+You can choose to connect with our preferred licensed local electrician completes your installation, and ensure everything is done safely and correctly.

 Get estimate